XIQUQIX/Pneumonia-Classification/README.md

 1. Binary classification tasks benefit significantly from deep learning models.
 2. Differentiating bacterial from viral pneumonia is challenging due to subtle visual differences.
 3. The GAN model needs to adjust a wide range of parameters and it is tough to converge.
 Thus, further funding is strongly required.
+4. Our experiments demonstrated that our CNN model achieved results approximately 10% better than those found in existing Kaggle code implementations.
+This highlights the effectiveness of our optimized training process, including techniques such as gradient stabilization and tailored data augmentation.
+5. Additionally, while most publicly available implementations focus solely on binary classification (distinguishing between normal and pneumonia cases), our work goes a step further by exploring multi-class classification to differentiate between bacterial and viral pneumonia.
+This is an area with limited prior research or publicly available benchmarks, making our contributions particularly noteworthy in addressing this gap.

 ### Limitations
 1. Class imbalance, too much bacterial pneumonia data with too little viral pneumonia data, in the dataset affected triple-class classification performance.